 Our Board has a policy of encouraging director attendance at our Annual Meetings of Shareholders, but attendance is not mandatory.
-Our Board and management team encourage all of our directors to attend the 2018 Annual Meeting.
-All six members of our Board attended our 2017 Annual Meeting.
+Our Board and management team encourage all of our directors to attend the 2019 Annual Meeting.
+All six members of our Board attended the 2018 Annual Meeting.